syncfusion-content/wpf-docs/wpf/DockingManager/Floating-Window.md

 ### Maximize/Minimize Support

-The float window provide Minimize /Maximize support for the better usability.
-This support will be achieved through the property **UseNativeFloatWindow**
+The float window provides Minimize or Maximize support for better usability.
+This support can be achieved through the property **UseNativeFloatWindow**

-* It helps a particular Float window to provide a maximized view
+* It helps a particular Float window to provide a maximized view.
 * It can minimize a Float window and can be restored when needed.